Tazinho/AlmostRandom/content/post/2026-09-23-data-dict-jumping-frogs.md

     Your browser does not support embedded video.
   </video>
   <figcaption>
-    Supporting video from Astley et al. (2013), published as Supplementary Movie 1:
-    <a href="https://doi.org/10.1242/jeb.090357">Chasing maximal performance: a cautionary tale from the celebrated jumping frogs of Calaveras County</a>.
-    <em>Journal of Experimental Biology</em>, 216, 3947–3953.
+    Bullfrogs at the Calaveras County Jumping Frog Jubilee.
+Supporting video from
+    <a href="https://doi.org/10.1242/jeb.090357">Astley et al. (2013)</a>.
   </figcaption>
 </figure>